oracle-livelabs/adb/shared/adb-slack-msteams/prepare-adb-msteams-slack-sendmsg/prepare-adb-sendmsg.md

 ## Introduction

 This lab walks you through the steps to send messages, alerts and output of a query from Autonomous Database to Slack and Microsoft Teams.
-Also, you will learn the procedures to send Microsoft Teams and Slack notifications.
+Also, you will learn the procedures to send notifications to Microsoft Teams and Slack channels.

 Estimated Time: 10 minutes